ineelhere/shiny.emojirain/reference/emoji_shower_ui.md

   range: 16-256 pixels.
 Default: 32.
 Emoji characters scale automatically; this only affects external images.

+- z_index:

+  Numeric.
+CSS z-index for the animation layer.
+Default: 9999.
+Ensure this is high enough to appear on top of other elements.

+- opacity:

+  Numeric.
+Opacity of the particles (0.0 to 1.0).
+Default: 1.

+- min_size:

+  Numeric.
+Minimum font size for emoji particles in pixels.
+Default: 20.

+- max_size:

+  Numeric.
+Maximum font size for emoji particles in pixels.
+Default: 35.

+- wind:

+  Numeric.
+Horizontal drift bias.
+Positive values blow right, negative left.
+Default: 0.

 ## Value

-A Shiny tag (head tag) with embedded HTML and JavaScript code that initializes the emoji shower animation.
-This is meant to be included in your Shiny UI definition.
+A Shiny tag list containing the necessary HTML dependencies and initialization script.

 ## Details

 ### Rendering and Performance

-The shower is rendered as a fixed overlay (z-index: 9999) that covers the entire viewport without interfering with page interactions (pointer-events: none).
+The shower is rendered as a fixed overlay that covers the entire viewport without interfering with page interactions (pointer-events: none).
 All DOM elements are automatically cleaned up after animation completes, ensuring no memory leaks or lingering elements.

 ### Content Types Supported

 The function supports three types of content:

 - **Emojis**: Unicode emoji characters ("🎉", "🎄", "❤️", etc.) Font
-  size varies between 20-35px for visual variety.
+  size varies between `min_size` and `max_size` for visual variety.

 - **Web Images**: URLs starting with "http://", "https://", or "data:"
   URIs.
 Perfect for custom branding or special images.
 Uses the